Pallandos/devweb2_lab2/README.md

 ### Activity 3

-I created herlper function to handle the file reading and made the requests function to use the file handler.
+I created helper function to handle the file reading and made the requests function to use the file handler.
 Now all data is stored inside a `products.json` database.

+### Activity 4

+I added PUT endpoint, which is valide if any combination of `price`, `description` and `price`.
+It will updates the product object with a 200 status.